 - Freshdesk is a customer support software for categorizing, prioritizing, and assigning support tickets.
 Track and manage all your team’s support tickets from one inbox, create and send preformatted replies to recurring questions, and automate the process of managing tickets with a couple of clicks through scenario automation.

 - HubSpot Service Hub is a customer support system focused on improving customer support by drawing information from customer feedback.
-Automate tickets and surveys related to your company’s sales and marketing processes, Collect automated surveys about the customer’s support experience, and then automatically follow-up with the unsatisfied customers.
+Automate tickets and surveys related to your company’s sales and marketing processes, collect automated surveys about the customer’s support experience, and then automatically follow up with unsatisfied customers.

-In order to run and manage your remote business, you’ll need to identify the challenges that come with the concept of remote business management first, and think about which ones may affect your team and business the most.
+To run and manage your remote business, you’ll need to identify the challenges that come with the concept of remote business management first — and think about which ones may affect your team and business the most.